MichuuMichuu18/OpenCore-ASUS-X542UF/README.md

-# OpenCore-ASUS-X542UF
+# OpenCore for ASUS VivoBook 15 X542UF
- OpenCore EFI for ASUS VivoBook 15 X542UF
+This repository contains OpenCore 0.9.8 with required configuration for ASUS X542UF laptop.
+Tested with macOS Sonoma (January 2024).
+SATA boot only (can be changed in config.plist).
+Contains SSDT patch which disables Qualcomm QCA9377 (but is disabled by default for working Bluetooth in macOS) and SSDT patch to disable dGPU.
+Built-in microphone is not working (need to find correct AppleALC layout).
+Includes OpenCanopy (graphical bootloader).